Administration for Children and Families, Office of Community Services.

 Applicants must make the appropriate certification of their compliance with all Federal statutes relating to nondiscrimination.
 Applicants provide certification by signing the SF 424 and need not mail back the certification with the application.

 Applicants must make the appropriate certification of their compliance with the requirements of the Pro-Children Act of 1994 as outlined in Certification Regarding Environmental Tobacco Smoke.
-Applicants provide certification by signing the SF 424 and need not mail the application back with the application.
+Applicants provide certification by signing the SF 424 and need not mail back the certification with the application.

 You may submit your application to us in either electronic or paper format.